nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ![](img/ug-ss_saved.png) **Saved** – the client's information has been entered and saved into the security server's configuration (see [4.2](#42-adding-a-security-server-client)), but the association between the client and the security server is not registered in the X-Road governing authority.
 (If the association is registered in the central server prior to the entry of data, the client will move to the "Registered" state upon data entry.)
 From this state, the client can move to the following states:

--   “Registration in progress”, if a registration request for the client is submitted from the security server (see [4.4.1](#441-registering-a-security-server-client));
+-   "Registration in progress", if a registration request for the client is submitted from the security server (see [4.4.1](#441-registering-a-security-server-client));

--   “Deleted”, if the client's information is deleted from the security server configuration (see [4.5.2](#452-deleting-a-client)).
+-   "Deleted", if the client's information is deleted from the security server configuration (see [4.5.2](#452-deleting-a-client)).

 ![](img/ug-ss_registration_in_progress.png) **Registration in progress** – a registration request for the client is submitted from the security server to the central server, but the association between the client and the security server is not yet approved by the X-Road governing authority.
 From this state, the client can move to the following states: